jamescherti/compile-angel.el/README.md

   :demand t
   :config
   ;; Set `compile-angel-verbose' to nil to disable compile-angel messages.
-  ;; (When set to nil, the minibuffer won't show which file is being compiled.)
+  ;; (When set to nil, compile-angel won't show which file is being compiled.)
   (setq compile-angel-verbose t)

   ;; Uncomment the line below to compile automatically when an Elisp file is saved